bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/the-bitcoin-core-wallet.md

 Andrew Chow: 00:32:52

 Yeah.
-So descriptor wallets, after we did the whole refactor, it turned out, because descriptor wallets was so fundamentally different that we had to do the refactor, they're just completely incompatible with the old style of wallet, which we would call legacy wallets.
+So descriptor wallets, after we did the whole refactor, because descriptor wallets was so fundamentally different that we had to do the refactor, they're just completely incompatible with the old style of wallet, which we would call legacy wallets.
 Legacy is not a great term to be using here.
 It's used in too many places.